-We support the Children's Online Privacy Protection Act (“COPPA”) and other frameworks like the General Data Protection Regulation (“GDPR”).
+We support the Children's Online Privacy Protection Act (“COPPA”) and other frameworks like the General Data Protection Regulation and the so-called UK GDPR (together, the "GDPR").
 Our goal is to minimize the information gathered from and disseminated about Children while permitting them active participation in the trustworthy information, education and independent voice for which we are known.

 A. How We Collect and Use Information from Children

 Children can explore the Sites, and can view and print reviews, comments, ratings and other content while providing only the limited personal information set out below: